-Short-Term Disability (STD) - see Voluntary Benefits
+Short-Term Disability (STD) - see Voluntary Benefits.

-Long-Term Disability (LTD) - The District pays the Long-Term Disability insurance premium for eligible employees.
+Long-Term Disability (LTD) - The District pays the Long-Term Disability insurance premium for eligible employees regularly scheduled more than 20 hours per week.
 An eligible employee is automatically enrolled on the first of the month following thirty (30) days of employment, and the benefit terminates at the end of the month of active work for those leaving employment who are not disabled.
 The waiting period for LTD is ninety (90) days.
 When an employee is on LTD, they are being paid by the disability carrier, not the District.
 Once an employee is eligible for LTD, they have exhausted FMLA rights, they are no longer in a job-protected leave status, and their employment with the District will end.
 If the individual is released to return to work, the former employee is welcome to apply for any open position for which they are qualified.